 A mixed-sex residential school for ages 11 to 19, this school takes pupils with a range of learning disabilities and ASD with severe challenging behaviour.
 Operated by a BCBA-D.

-An independent special school for approximately 20 pupils with autism, using ABA and PECs are key interventions.
+An independent special school for approximately 20 pupils with autism, using ABA and PECs (which is ABA-based) as key interventions.